antoniakras/semantic-video-search/README.md

 ## About This Project
 - **Type**: Bachelor Thesis Project
-- **Institution**: University of Cretw, Computer Science Department
+- **Institution**: University of Crete, Computer Science Department
 - **Research Infrastructure**: The Foundation for Research and Technology - Hellas (FORTH)